 Interface of a Double Ended Queue.
 (Why is there none in the .NET collection library?)

 A type model for edges.

-A description of a filter of a rule
+A description of a filter of a rule or match class

 A description of an auto-generated filter